JohanMabille/johanmabille.github.io/source/_posts/2014-10-10-writing-c-plus-plus-wrappers-for-simd-intrinsics-3.markdown

 Since float provides logical operators, our wrapper should do so.
 The implementation is the same as for the simd_vector_bool class, that is logical assignment operator in the simd_vector base class, and operator overloads for the inheriting classes.
-The implementation of operator|, operator&, operator^ and operaotr~ is the same as the one for vector4fb, so I don't repeat it here.
+The implementation of operator|, operator&, operator^ and operator~ is the same as the one for vector4fb, so I don't repeat it here.

 ### 2.7 Next step